 A hallmark of SLC has always been our independence; we receive no governmental funding, allowing us to work on improving local, state and federal systems without fear of repercussions.
 While we have developed areas of expertise, SLC’s unique mission is to fill the gaps of unmet legal needs and promote the general public interest.

-Jodi Siegel - Executive Director
+Jodi Siegel - Executive Director Pronouns - She, her, hers

 Ms. Siegel has been an attorney with Southern Legal Counsel since 1985, and became its Executive Director in July 2004.
 A predominant portion of Ms. Siegel’s responsibilities at SLC is in representing individuals with disabilities in a variety of forums.
 She has litigated class and individual actions involving federal constitutional and statutory actions under the Federal Civil Rights Act, the Federal Rehabilitation Act, the Americans With Disabilities Act and the Individuals With Disabilities Education Act.
 She also has presented extensively to various groups on special education and other issues.